dymmond/edgy/docs/fields.md

 * `__get__(self, instance, owner=None)` - Descriptor protocol like get access customization.
 Second parameter contains the class where the field was specified.
   To prevent unwanted loads operate on the instance `__dict__`.
 You can throw an AttributeError to trigger a load.
 * `__set__(self, instance, value)` - Descriptor protocol like set access customization.
 Dangerous to use.
 Better use to_model.
-* `to_model(self, field_name, phase="")` - like clean, just for setting attributes or initializing a model.
+* `to_model(self, field_name)` - like clean, just for setting attributes or initializing a model.
 It is also used when setting attributes or in initialization (phase contains the phase where it is called).
 This way it is much more powerful than `__set__`.
 * `get_embedded_fields(self, field_name, fields)` - Define internal fields.
-* `get_default_values(self, field_name, cleaned_data, is_update=False)` - returns the default values for the field.
+* `get_default_values(self, field_name, cleaned_data)` - returns the default values for the field.
 Can provide default values for embedded fields.
 If your field spans only one column you can also use the simplified get_default_value instead.
 This way you don't have to check for collisions.
 By default get_default_value is used internally.
 * `get_default_value(self)` - return default value for one column fields.
 * `get_global_constraints(self, field_name, columns, schemes)` - takes as second parameter (self excluded) the columns defined by this field (by get_columns).
 Returns a global constraint, which can be multi-column.
 The last one provides the schemes in descending priority.
-* `modify_input(name, kwargs, phase="")`: Modifying the input (kwargs is a dict).
+* `modify_input(name, kwargs)`: Modifying the input (kwargs is a dict).
 E.g. providing defaults only when loaded from db or collecting fields and columns for a multi column, composite field (e.g. FileField).
 Note: this method is very powerful.
 You should only manipulate sub-fields and columns belonging to the field.
 * `embed_field(prefix, new_fieldname, owner=None, parent=None)`: Controlling the embedding of the field in other fields.
 Return None to disable embedding.